 About La Verne

-The City Council is committed to maintain and continue to enhance the "quality of life" in La Verne.
+The City Council is committed to maintaining and continuing to enhance the "quality of life" in La Verne.

 The City of La Verne strives to maintain a full range of efficient municipal services to preserve our hometown charm and quality of life while being responsive to the community’s current and emerging needs.

 Read about a brief history of La Verne.

 The City of La Verne is proud of its parks (which total approximately 110 acres).

 Review a number of metrics about the population of La Verne.

 Businesses find that La Verne is more than just a pretty face - it's a city that has planned thoughtfully to maintain and enhance retail and commercial activity.